-International Women’s Day (IWD) is celebrated on 8 March every year, both to recognise the achievements and contributions of women, and to highlight and challenge the continuing imbalance in gender rights across the world.
+International Women’s Day (IWD) is celebrated on 8 March every year, both to recognise the achievements of women, and to challenge the continuing imbalance in gender rights across the world.

 How did International Women’s Day come about?

-Following two early attempts at celebrating a day to honour the demands of women regarding their rights across the world, IWD was celebrated for the first time in 1911 in Austria, Denmark, Germany and Switzerland.
-Over a million people marked the day with rallies for women’s working rights and calling for an end to gender discimination.
+IWD was celebrated for the first time in 1911 in Austria, Denmark, Germany, and Switzerland.
+Over a million people marked the day with rallies for women’s working rights, calling for an end to gender discrimination.

 Then, in 2001, the internationalwomensday.com website was launched, driving each year’s theme and making a big impact on fundraising for charities supporting women’s rights.
 In 2011, a centenary celebration took place, with the US’s then-president Barack Obama calling March of that year ‘International Women’s Month’.